GiangHLe/knowledge/README.md

 # My notes

 This repo contains some of my knowleadge in Deep Learning field.

+All articles depend on my knowledge.
+Therefore, if there is no note in the beginning, please understand that I will assume that problem belongs to computer vision only, and the solution for the problem also only tries on image data.

 ***Deep learning***
 * [Batch Normalization](./DeepLearning/BatchNorm.md)